NUT Solutions in Einstein-Maxwell-scalar-Gauss-Bonnet Gravity: Taub-NUT-de Sitter (TNdS) geometry and Einstein-Maxwell-scalar-Gauss-Bonnet theory

 \subsection{Einstein-Maxwell-scalar-Gauss-Bonnet Theory}

 We consider an interesting class of EMsGB theory in four dimensions, where the action is given by \cite{Hunter}

-Here $R$ is the Ricci scalar, $F_{\mu\nu}$ is the Maxwell or field strength tensor, $\phi$ is the scalar function, ${\cal G}$ is the Gauss-Bonnet invariant in four dimensions, and $\alpha$ and $\beta$ are the coupling constants for scalar-Gauss-Bonnet and scalar-Maxwell coupling, respectively.
+Here $R$ is the Ricci scalar, $F_{\mu\nu}$ is the Maxwell or field strength tensor, $\phi$ is the scalar function, ${\cal G}$ is the Gauss-Bonnet invariant in four dimensions, and $\alpha$ and $\beta$ are the coupling constants for scalar-Gauss-Bonnet and scalar-Maxwell coupling, respectively. {In equation \eqref{eqn:act} and through the article, we use the geometrized units such that $G=c=1$.
 The equations of motions are given as,

 where $G_{\mu\nu}$ are the Einstein equations, and $T_{\mu\nu}$ is the energy-momentum tensor which has the following form,

 The Gauss-Bonnet invariant ${\cal G}$ in \eqref{eqn:act} is given by the quadratic expression